 Like people in many other countries, Japanese people consider the symbolism of different types of flowers (the hanakotoba) when decorating or gifting flowers to other people.
 The cultural meanings associated with Japanese flowers are distinctive due to the country’s history, traditions, and religion.

-Keep reading to discover some of the most common, beautiful, and unusual blooms found in Japan along with their meaning in the flower language of hanakotoba.
+Keep reading to discover some of the most common, beautiful, and unusual blooms found in Japan, along with their Japanese flower names and their meaning in the flower language of hanakotoba.